 3:00 p.m. — 4:15 p.m. – Breakouts

-- Covering Mother Nature: Breaking News Coverage During Natural Disasters - Harvey, Maria, and Irma.
+- Covering Mother Nature: Breaking News Coverage During Natural Disasters — Harvey, Maria, and Irma.
 These storms pounded the country and left major destruction in their path.
-The West Coast has seen devastating wildfires.
+More recently, Hawaii has been dealing with the eruption of a volcano.
 In this session, you’ll learn what three stations did when the coverage started and tips on what to do when covering a natural disaster for an extended period of time.
 Learn how to manage stories as well as how to help the journalists that are covering the stories in an extended basis.
 The panel for this session includes Nancy Klingener, Florida Keys reporter with WLRN.
 Nancy will discuss how she covered Hurricane Irma’s destruction of the Keys.
 Rick Holter, Vice President of News at KERA, will discuss the coverage and flooding from Hurricane Harvey in Texas.
-In coverage of the wildfires in California, Queena Sook Kim, Senior Editor of the Silicon Valley Desk of KQED, will discuss how she has managed her team through this coverage.
+Bill Dorman, Vice President and News Director of Hawaii Public Radio, will discuss coverage of this year's volcano eruption.
 Bring your questions with you for this interactive panel discussion.

 - Covering Diverse Communities — If your newsroom was to survey all the stories it did last year, would they reflect the community you’re charged with covering?
 Or would you find certain issues and interests receive a disproportionate amount of attention?
 Are there certain neighborhoods or geographic areas you’re ignoring?
 This session offers practical advice for how to effectively take a critical look at your coverage, plan intentionally and get outside your newsroom’s comfort zones.
 Panelists include Sandra M. Clark, Vice President for News and Civic Dialogue at WHYY, KUT Austin Managing Editor Matt Largey and Steve Titherington, Senior Commissioning Editor at the BBC World Service.